Old Post Office (Washington, D.C.): Preservation and renovation

 The GSA held a competition in 1978 to find a partner willing to redevelop the Old Post Office Building.
 The agency believed that the configuration of the interior space and downtown real estate market would support only a hotel.
 But the winning bid did not propose a hotel.
 A joint venture by four firms—McGaughy, Marshall & McMillan; Arthur Cotton Moore Associates; Associated Space Design, Inc.; and Stewart Daniel Hoban & Associates—won the competition.
 GSA and the bidding team reached an agreement for a 55-year lease.
 GSA collected $166,000 a year in rent, which increased just 5 percent during the life of the lease.
 GSA also received a percentage of all profits from the enterprise.

 The $29 million renovation was completed in 1983.
 Much of the building was gutted to utilize the interior space more efficiently, but some "preservation zones" were established to retain the interior's historic character.
 Much of the old marble was replaced with new, pink marble, and the interior repainted in shades of cream, gray, green, and ivory pastels.
-A glass-enclosed elevator to the observation deck was also added, as well as a new grand staircase to the second floor and two 6000 sqft restaurants.
+A glass-enclosed elevator to the observation deck was also added, as well as a new grand staircase to the second floor and two 6000sqft restaurants.
 Artwork added included Robert Irwin installation 48 Shadow Planes.
 The renovated building was officially dedicated on April 19, 1983.
 Vice President George H. W. Bush presided over the event.
 The re-opening was celebrated with peals from the Bells of Congress from the clock tower.
 Federal tenants included the Institute for Museum Services, National Endowment for the Arts, the National Endowment for the Humanities, and the President's Committee on the Arts and Humanities.
 (Modular office furniture was used to allow more people to work in the offices, which proved controversial among federal employees used to traditional desks and chairs.)
 The retail levels, which occupied the first three floors of the building, opened on September 13, 1983.
 The retail section included a performance space known as the Nancy Hanks Center.